10 Different Types of Fish with Big Foreheads

 4. Beluga whales

 The barreleye fish is a small deep-sea fish with translucent eyes in the shape of a dome on its forehead.
 The majority of its body is covered with huge scales, and it has a tiny mouth.
-The fish will typically remain still in water between 2,000 and 2,600 feet deep while supporting itself on its massive fins.
-The unique eyes of Barreleye fish, which point at a 90-degree angle, gave rise to the name.
-Although the eyeballs are angled upward to get as much light as possible, barreleyes may turn them forward to look for prey.
+These tundra animals will typically remain still in water between 2,000 and 2,600 feet deep while supporting themselves on their massive fins.
+The unique eyes of this beautiful white animal point at a 90-degree angle, gave rise to the name.
+These winter animals have thier eyeballs are angled upward to get as much light as possible, barreleyes may turn them forward to look for prey.

 5. Midas Cichlid